-From Delhi, we traveled by taxi on seemingly two-lane dirt roads until we arrived at the edge of a mountainous jungle.
-As though taxi-rides weren’t terrifying enough (two-lanes are a concept not fully understood by Indian taxi drivers to this day), I was then hoisted by elephant-wallahs onto the nearest Indian elephant with ears the shape of, well, India.
+From Delhi, we traveled by taxi on seemingly endless two-lane dirt roads until we arrived at the edge of a forest-like jungle.
+As though erratic taxi-rides weren’t terrifying enough (two-lanes are a concept not fully understood by Indian taxi drivers to this day), I was then hoisted by elephant-wallahs onto the nearest Indian elephant with ears the shape of, well, India.
 Enter the jungle one big-foot at a time we did with wallahs leading the way.

-After stomping through tall leafy trees and flush under-flora – all the while listening to screeching monkeys -- we arrived at a resting place: the stately palace-turned hotel of the local Maharaja and his extended family.
+After stomping through tall leafy trees and flush under-flora – all the while listening to screeching monkeys, we arrived at a resting place; the stately palace-turned hotel of the local Maharaja and his extended family.
 Palaces are expensive and Maharaja was enterprising.
 Tourism became his occupation and he offered respite for weary travelers.
 We gladly partook.

 As luck would have it, I was the only tall, blonde, Northwestern European-looking woman to travel to the palace in years.
 You’d think I was from the moon given the stares and whispers of Maharaja and his tribe.
 By the end of our visit, Maharaja had offered my boyfriend, Peter, not one, but two elephants in exchange for my hand.
 Fortunately, Peter had no use for elephants.

 Career Lesson: Don’t travel to by-gone realms because you might end up exchanged for an elephant or two.
-Um…no.
+Um, no.

 Cultural mindset matters to our career growth.
-Any of us can get stuck in the past – or in a job -- if we hang onto a mindset that no longer belongs.
+Any of us can get stuck in the past – or in a job – if we hang onto a mindset that no longer belongs.

 The greatest minds in the 21st century will be able to see the complex structure of a problem and discover how to re-design it for higher purpose.